DanKonigsbach/GetItemDate/README.md

 ### Missing parameter error

 The parameters `/datesep`, `/dtsep`, and `/timesep` must be followed by another parameter giving the separator value.
-If not, then GetItemTime reports this as an error.
+If not, then GetItemDate reports this as an error.

-Note that this parameter is processed by the quoting rules are used by whatever invokes GetItemTime.
+Note that this parameter is processed by the quoting rules are used by whatever invokes GetItemDate.
 So, if this is coming from the command prompt and your separator value is an empty string or contains a space, then you will need quotation marks around the value.
 <table>
 	<tr>
 		<td>Command Line</td>
 		<td>
-			<code>GetItemTime IMAGE.JPG /ds </code>
+			<code>GetItemDate IMAGE.JPG /ds </code>
 		</td>
 	<tr>
 		<td>STDOUT</td>